BSi

 Could windmills go in Okeechobee which has been drying up for years?
 Its ecosystem, wildlife and businesses are threatened by the 11.23 foot elevation.
 Okeechobee was 12.5 feet to 15.5 feet in previous years.

-Lake Huron and Michigan had hit their lowest water levels ever recorded, according to the U.S. Army Corps of Engineers,
+Does it matter that lakes are drying up?
+In 2013 it was reported that Lake Huron and Michigan had hit their lowest water levels ever recorded, according to the U.S. Army Corps of Engineers

 All I can muster with my lack of engineering education or practice is aquatic drones that float and eat the plastic instead of organisms.
 Not too many of them but enough to start eating away at the problem.
 I envision they simply gulp and sift with some kind of smart recognition, if it's alive and small enough that it passes through the grill into the mouth, then the buoyant microplastic should be collectible on the surface or near it inside the drone cavity.
-If too big it bounces off grill-plate and swims away.
+If too big it bounces off the grill-plate and swims away.
 Then, like 3D printers, plastic particles melt in yet another contained, insulated chamber that spools it.
 They simply spool to a certain length (size and/or weight) and drop off to sink to the ocean floor where sonar can detect their unique cylinder shapes and collect them over the years.
 SOLAR POWERED TOO...
 GPS LOCATORS...
 Of course the right idea is bio-plastic that's compostable for land but I don't see it solving the sea pollution.
 I do think we have to stop making plastic and stop fossil fuel by switching to production of only new hydrogen fuel cell cars, trucks, jets and ships.
 So, if you like my idea, make it.
 I claim no intellectual property for P3 in any way.
 I just wanna save the planet for everyone.

 If you want a real answer, just click this Google search to read the top search result about 1080i vs. 720p.